jherot/jherot/README.md

-👋 Hello, there/
+👋 Hello, there

-I like to learn things
+I like to learn things.